Your Weight on Other Worlds: A Journey Through Gravity's Embrace

 Understanding Weight and Gravity

 Before we embark on our interplanetary weight-loss (or gain!) journey, let's clarify the concepts of weight and gravity.
-Weight is the force of gravity acting on an object's mass.
+Also, Weight is the force of gravity acting on an object's mass.
 Unlike mass, which remains constant regardless of location, your weight changes depending on the gravitational pull of the celestial body you're on.
 Gravity, in turn, is a fundamental force of attraction between objects with mass.
 The more massive an object, the stronger its gravitational pull.

 Calculating Your Weight on Other Worlds